 I say Part 1, because as it stands, there are few tools on the wall.
 This post is just a quick one to document a long overdue shop modification.

 Those of you who have basement shops have experienced the difficulties related to making good use of poured concrete walls.
-Before I moved into the space, I painted the walls white (there’s a ‘basement’ paint for this very purpose, I think it’s sold at Home Depot) to brighten the space.
+Before I moved into the space a friend of mine referred me a company he had used for his basement problems, and so I got my basement addressed by mudjacking Denver as the concrete just was not sitting well and within the next 46 hours, I could not explain how but the basements walls concrete level was just perfect due to their professionals.
+I also painted the walls white (there’s a ‘basement’ paint for this very purpose, I think it’s sold at Home Depot) to brighten the space.
 I didn’t address the need for wall storage at the time, because I wanted to live in the shop a while to see how I’d want to use it.

 On one side of long walls of the shop, there’s a buttress wall poured to support the fieldstone foundation of the original house, with about 2′ of storage space (30″deep) above it.
 I’ll be filming a shop tour video shortly and I’ll show how I opted to use that space.
 On the opposite wall, there is nothing but 24′ of white concrete wall.
 This was the side I decided needed to be made useful by mounting some wood on which cabinets, tool holders, shelves, or whatever else I might wish to add could be mounted.
 I ran electrical conduit along the wall about 4′ from the ceiling, so I chose to just sheath above it.